Mingchenchen/CoreRefine/README.md

 2. Install DSSP in linux by running the following command in terminal (sudo apt-get install dssp).
 3. Install numpy (python3 -m pip install numpy).
 4. All files must be in the same directory as this script.
+5. To only select the core for refinement:
-5. Run by navigating to the working directory then typing this in the command line:
+	* Run by navigating to the working directory then typing this in the command line:<br>
 	`./CoreRefine.py FINENAME.pdb > Resfile`
-6. Run refinement and generate 1000 structures using the following command:
+	* Run refinement and generate 1000 structures using the following command:<br>
 	`${Rosetta}/main/source/bin/rosetta_scripts.linuxgccrelease -s FILENAME.pdb -parser:protocol relax_design.xml -ex1 -ex2 -nstruct 1000`
+6. To select the Core AND Boundery for refinement use the CoreBoundRefine.py script in the same way.
 7. The relax_design.xml script is a spesific rosetta script written in Bruno Correia's lab, contact lab to request a copy.